dominant-strategies/quais.js/docs/README.md

 Documentation Source
 ====================

-This folder contains all the Flatworm source for the documentation.
+This folder contains all the documentation for the @quais project.